-Prepping the car to handle the power was important in order to maintain drivability.
+Prepping the car to handle the increased power was important to keep up handling.
 The Z3 suffers from a weak trunk floor and a weak single differential mount.
 A.B.S Chassis Fabrication installs a Randy Forbes differential kit to strengthen the mount and trunk floor as well as make more room for a dual exhaust system.
 The body received a 1997 2.8 L Z3 body kit (front and rear bumpers, both rocker panels, both fenders) purchased off Bimmerforums for $200.
 To fill out the wider fenders, he bolted on a set of 18×8.5 CCWs for the front and 18×10.5 CCWs for the back.

-The LS1 factory performance was upgraded with a LS6 intake manifold, LS6 PCV system, LS6 valve springs, GM Peformance Hot Cam, hardened pushrods, and ASP crank pulley.
-All these upgrades registered 357 horsepower and 372 torque to the wheels on a dyno.
-Also installed were Nash Motorsports long tube headers, and Magnaflow x-pipe and mufflers, and a RPM Stage IV T-56 six-speed transmission.
-He also upgraded the brakes using a Wilwood 4 piston brake kit using E46 M3 slotted rotors.
+The LS1 V8 features a LS6 intake manifold, LS6 PCV system, LS6 valve springs, GM Peformance Hot Cam, hardened pushrods, and ASP crank pulley.
+The engine made 357 horsepower and 372 torque to the wheels on a dyno.
+Also installed were Nash Motorsports long tube headers, Magnaflow x-pipe and mufflers, and a RPM Stage IV T-56 six-speed transmission.
+He also upgraded the brakes using a Wilwood 4-piston brake kit using E46 M3 slotted rotors.

-Anyone out there that has a desire to attempt a difficult swap needs to read Fitting the Motor Part 1, Part 2, and Part 3.
-This will put in perspective the time and effort needed to create a unique swap.
-Hasan ran into all kinds of issues but through determination has built a very unique automobile and has rewarded us with the wealth of information through their site.
+Anyone with a desire to attempt this swap needs to read Fitting the Motor Part 1, Part 2, and Part 3.
+This will put in perspective the time and effort required.
+Hasan ran into all kinds of issues but through determination has built a very unique automobile and has rewarded us with helpful information.